 5. Mt Batliamu Trail

 Another fantastic mountain trail in the Koroyanitu National Heritage Park is Mt Batliamu.
 Mt Baliamu is also known as the “Sleeping Giant” and is the mountain that the Garden of the Sleeping Giant (see above) is named after.
 Like the other walks in Koroyanitu National Park, you will need a local guide to tackle this unmarked trail.
 The walk takes around 3-5 hours to complete depending on which route your guide takes you.
 For a good portion of the trail, you will be in exposed grassland before delving into lush rainforest.
 The mountain stands 1,110m (3,649ft) high offering a brilliant viewpoint overlooking the outer islands of Fiji!
-Guides can be organised from the Abaca Village or with Exotic Holidays Fiji.
+Guides can be organised from the Abaca Village or with Exotic Holidays Fiji (more info on Viator and Tripadvisor).
 For more walks into the Koroyanitu National Park from the Suncoast, see the 9 Best Walks on the Suncoast.